 The floral scents of a fragrant rose are simply divine and yet some roses have no scent and there are a wide variety of floral notes in those that are.
 The classic rose for perfume is Rosa x damascena, a rich, bright pink damask rose with a clean floral scent.
 But others such as Rosa centifolia, with its softer pink flowers, have a fresher, cleaner fragrance.
 If you are planting a new rose in the garden, choose one that is fragrant to add an extra dimension.
 On a warm sunny day the soft fragrance of roses can transform even the most modest space.
 Read about rose expert Michael Marriott’s favourite roses, many of which are scented.

 Revered for its calming, relaxing scent, lavender is one of the most popular plants grown for its fragrant essential oil.
 Vast swaths of its purple-topped flower spikes cover fields across Europe where this precious essential oil is distilled from its flowers.
 Garden grown plants can generate bowls of dried flower heads that retain their perfume.
 While they make an interesting addition to shortbread and ice cream, it is the powerful and relaxing sleep inducing effect that many seek.
 For the very best fragrance grow Lavandula angustifolia.
+Or look out for the fabulous lavender variety used by the perfume industry, Lavender ‘Phenomenal’ it’s extra fragrant and a great garden variety too.

 Some plants emit their intoxicating scent in the evening to attract moths and other nocturnal pollinators.
 Honeysuckle is one of those plants, filling the garden with its rich, musky exotic smell as the summer sun starts to drop on the horizon.
 It’s a common hedgerow plant with pretty white flowers that turn a rich, almost orange-yellow before they drop.
 Plant it within a garden hedge, with its feet in the shade, but where the flowers can bask in the sun.
 Ideally on a west facing wall or fence so that it gets the last rays before dusk and the evening warmth will help release its exotic, heady fragrance.
 If you can position it nearer the patio or garden bench then that’s even better and will allow you to sit awhile in it’s perfumed presence with a chilled glass of something delicious.